marcelarie/bicycle-shop-ror-next-js/README.md

 ## Stock management

-- The stock management will be handled by products and variants.
+The stock management will be handled by products and variants.

-- The stock will be updated when is bought.
+- [x] The stock will be updated when is bought.
-  This will be a really simple endpoint that returns true or false if it was successful
-- The admin will add more stock in the future
+- [x] The admin will manage the stock
+- [ ] Client-side validation for prohibited combinations
+- [ ] Revalidate cart items in the FE and BE

 ## Admin